 Do you want to help deepen public understanding of Africa’s watchdog media and digital democracy pioneers?

-Code for Africa (CfA) has immediate vacancies for one full-time Research Analysts on our CivicSignal team, based at any of our hubs in Kenya, Nigeria or South Africa.
+Code for Africa (CfA) has immediate vacancies for one full-time Research Analyst on our CivicSignal team, based at any of our hubs in Kenya, Nigeria or South Africa.

 We’re also open to exceptional applicants from elsewhere in Africa.

 Applicants must have demonstrable experience in analytical research and open source intelligence into media ecosystems or digital civic engagement, and should be comfortable with using data-driven social analytics, survey/polling methodology, landscape analysis and a combination of data mining and media monitoring tools to produce actionable insights and citable reports for a range of partners including international donors, development agencies and policymakers.

 The ideal applicant is fluent in English.
 Additional proficiency in French and/or Arabic would be an advantage.

 Successful candidates will join CfA’s transnational CivicSignal research team, which drives analysis of the continent’s media ecosystem and emerging civic technology sector.
 As part of a multinational and multilingual team, you will use digital collaboration tools and natural language processing (NLP) and machine intelligence toolkits to create research reports and datasets for a global audience and international institutional partners.

 - An understanding of media ecosystems and/or digital advocacy and/or digital civic engagement.

 - A minimum of one year’s experience in the field, and/or evidence of a substantive research project using ML/NPL/AI analysis tools.

 - Proficiency in statistical analysis and market research, along with related qualitative and quantitative research methods.

 - Competence in survey/polling methodology and questionnaire design, with specific reference to sample weighting, etc, for Africa-specific circumstances.